 If you’ve never cooked with miso, this is a fantastic recipe to start with.
 While many Americans are probably familiar with miso in it’s soup form, it’s also a fantastic ingredient in all kinds of dishes, from savory to sweet.
 It’s great in salad dressings, drizzled on roasted vegetables (try this same glaze on eggplant, yum).

-One of the great aspects of miso is that it keeps for ages in the fridge (seriously, months and months), so you won’t have to go on a miso bender just so you won’t waste it.
+One of the great aspects of miso is that it keeps for ages in the fridge (seriously, over a year).
+You won’t have to go on a miso bender just so you won’t waste it.
 I mean, you’ll probably go on a miso bender anyway because the stuff is delicious but it won’t be for economic reasons.

 This salmon dish is what I use miso for most often (and how I love it best).
 The glaze is delicate and doesn’t overwhelm the fish and the skin gets wonderfully burnished and crisp.
 It also takes just a few minutes to make so it’s a fantastic weeknight option.
 Quick or not, for me, this is one of the best salmon recipes of all time.
 I could have it twice a week, happily.

 You’ll want to use white (also known as sweet) miso for this.
 Red miso, which is fermented for a much longer time, has too strong a flavor and would overpower the fish.
-I usually serve it with steamed rice (sometimes white, sometimes brown) and my go-to with everything Pickled Cucumber and Avocado Salad.
-I didn’t have cucumbers last night so we just made a quick salad of avocado, arugula and baby kale drizzled with lime.
+I serve it with steamed rice (sometimes white, sometimes brown) and my go-to with everything Pickled Cucumber and Avocado Salad.
+I didn’t have cucumbers last night; we made a quick salad of avocado, arugula and baby kale drizzled with lime.

 Oh, and Matt wanted me to make sure to mention that this is his favorite fish recipe of all time.
 He says that about a lot of recipes (good husband), but I could tell he really meant it.